SanjanaKozhipurath/Python_Hotel_Management/README.md

 The project is an online booking system for hotels.
-The system that we are proposing here greatly simplifies the booking process for both the customer and the hotel staff.
+The system that I are proposing here greatly simplifies the booking process for both the customer and the hotel staff.
 It presents interactive and up to date options in an easy-to-use manner.
 It is an integrated system with both the options for the customer to make a booking and the staff to make changes to the hotel's facilities.

 It using Python as the front-end and MySQL as the back-end.
 The program works based on database management.
 It collects all the information provided by the user and then stores it until the end.
 Every time the customer completes any online booking or makes modifications to his selected preference, his choice is updated and hence functions successfully.